Neural Control Barrier Functions for Signal Temporal Logic Specifications with Input Constraints: Abstract

 \section{Abstract}

 Signal Temporal Logic (STL) provides a powerful framework to describe complex tasks involving temporal and logical behavior in dynamical systems.
-In this work, we address the problem of synthesizing controllers for continuous-time systems under STL specifications with input constraints.
-We propose a neural network-based framework for synthesizing time-varying control barrier functions (TVCBF) and their corresponding controllers for systems to fulfill STL specifications while respecting input constraints.
+This work addresses controller synthesis for continuous-time systems subject to STL specifications and input constraints.
+We propose a neural network-based framework for synthesizing time-varying control barrier functions (TVCBF) and their corresponding controllers for systems to fulfill a fragment of STL specifications while respecting input constraints.
 We formulate barrier conditions incorporating the spatial and temporal logic of the given STL specification.
+We also incorporate a method to refine the time-varying set that satisfies the STL specification for the given input constraints.
 Additionally, we introduce a validity condition to provide formal safety guarantees across the entire state space.
-Finally, we demonstrate the effectiveness of the proposed approach through several simulation studies considering different STL tasks.
+Finally, we demonstrate the effectiveness of the proposed approach through several simulation studies considering different STL tasks for various dynamical systems (including affine and non-affine systems).